-- To be approved as a care plus foster home: - The R&C worker determines whether the foster or adoptive home is interested and possesses the aptitude to provide services to a care plus child; - o Verifies that the primary caretaker: - Is willing to maintain a DPP-130 Daily Record of Events (DROE) of a child's activities and behaviors; - Is willing and able to attend all case planning conferences; - o Demonstrates access to available support services; and
+To be approved as a Care Plus foster home:

+- 1. The R&C worker determines whether the foster or adoptive home is interested and possesses the aptitude to provide services to a care plus child; - 2.
+Verifies that the primary caretaker - A. Is willing to maintain a DPP-130 WROE-weekly record of events of a child's activities and behaviors; - B. Is willing and able to attend all case planning conferences; Demonstrates access to available support services; and - C. Coordinates designated therapeutic needs provided by community - 3.
+Documents that the applicant care plus foster or adoptive parent(s) receives a certificate of completion for the twelve (12) hours of care plus training, beyond the preservice training requirement in the following topic areas: - Specific requirements and responsibilities of a care plus foster home; - Crisis intervention and behavior management; - De-escalation techniques: - Communication skills;